 - Enlarged spleen

-This test may be performed several times or on a regular basis when someone has been diagnosed with ongoing bleeding problems or chronic anemias or polycythemia to determine the effectiveness of treatment.
-It may also be ordered routinely for people undergoing treatment for cancer that is known to affect the bone marrow.
+This test may be performed several times or on a regular basis when you have been diagnosed with ongoing bleeding problems or chronic anemia or polycythemia to determine the effectiveness of treatment.
+It may also be ordered routinely if you are undergoing treatment for cancer that is known to affect the bone marrow.

 What does the test result mean?

 Since a hemoglobin level is often performed as part of a complete blood count (CBC), results from other components are taken into consideration.
 A rise or drop in the hemoglobin level must be interpreted in conjunction with other parameters, such as RBC count, hematocrit, reticulocyte count, and/or red blood cell indices.
 Age, sex, and race are other factors to be considered.
 In general, hemoglobin mirrors the results of the RBC count and hematocrit.